webroo/dummy-json/README.md

 * `charset` String of characters to pick from (required)

-Generates a single character from the given character set.
+Picks a single character from the given character set.

 ```js
 // Generates a random grade